-Acta BioMedica is the official Journal of the Society of Medicine and Natural Sciences of Parma.
+Acta BioMedica is the official Journal of the Society of Medicine and Natural Sciences of Parma and it is published four monthly.
 The Journal publishes Original Articles, Commentaries, Review Articles, Case Reports of experimental and general medicine.

 The Editorial Office will forward the text to the Editor-in-Chief, Prof. Maurizio Vanelli (University of Parma).